Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/PositionTrigger.md

 > Reference variable that refers to the earliest registered mover to cross over the track position since being registered

 - If no movers are tracked, or no tracked movers have yet satisfied the objective, then .CurrentMover is an invalid reference.
-Attempting to evaluate it will result in a page fault and XAR will stop.
+In this case, an ErrorMover will replace the invalid reference.
+The user will receive notifications when this happens in the TwinCAT event logs.
+See Diagnostics>ErrorMovers for more information.

-- It is recommended that all evaluations are nested inside IF checks for .MoverPassedPosition OR by calling [__ISVALIDREF](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/2529165707.html&id=)
+- It is recommended that all evaluations are nested inside IF checks for .MoverPassedPosition.

 - It is possible that multiple registered movers have crossed over a threshold position.
 Only the least recently valid mover handle is provided by .CurrentMover.
 To access more recent events, deregister the current mover with *PositionTrigger.UnregisterCurrent()*